 Tax Liens – IRS and State Tax Collections

 Tax bills arise for a variety of reasons and in a myriad of manners.
 Some taxes are simply the costs of doing business.
-Other taxes are assessed on the basis of your employment wages and 1099 contracting income.
+Other taxes are assessed based on your employment wages and 1099 contracting income.
 Still other taxes may be incurred as part of a business obligation to assess, collect, hold-over, and turn-over payroll taxes.
-However regardless of the tax obligation, that obligation must be paid or the taxpayer will face serious tax and financial consequences usually incurring a tax lien or levy.
-Taxpayers who fail to take action even after receiving notice of impending state government or federal government collection action, also face the potential loss of their rights to appeal outside of the administrative process.
+However regardless of the tax obligation, that obligation must be paid, or the taxpayer will face serious tax and financial consequences usually incurring a tax lien or levy.
+Taxpayers who fail to act even after receiving notice of impending state government or federal government collection action, also face the potential loss of their rights to appeal outside of the administrative process.
 In short, taxpayers facing collections actions by the IRS or California taxing authorities face serious tax problems, but an experienced tax attorney can help the taxpayer work out the matter while mitigating the costs of coming back into compliance.

 How Do I Know I Have a Tax Debt Problem?

 Before the tax authority can take any action against a taxpayer for unpaid tax debts, the agency must provide the taxpayer with notice of the action.
 That notice will contain a statement of your collection due process rights which includes the right to request a court hearing within 30 days.
-If your tax collection issue is with the federal government you will likely receive a notice that is titled along the lines of:
+If your tax collection issue is with the federal government, you will likely receive a notice that is titled along the lines of:

 - Notice of Federal Tax Lien

 - Final Notice – Notice of Intent to Levy and Notice of Your Right to a Hearing